romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 Judging by this data, it’s clear that programmers experienced with Node.js have much lower salary than those with RoR.
 Keep this in mind because it may be a significant factor for you when developing a product as it impacts the total development cost of your web product.

 Chances are that you will be assembling your development team from scratch.
 From our experience you shouldn’t have much problems with availability of skilled programmers on the market.
-There are still thousands of skilled Ruby on Rails developers looking for new exciting projects but their number is getting lower(/smaller?).
-Of course it varies on location so we advise you to do your own research in your local area.
+There are still thousands of skilled Ruby on Rails developers looking for new exciting projects but their number is getting lower.
+Of course it varies by location so we advise you to do your own research in your local area.
 Or just outsource/co-source the development.

 **RedMonk**